pyscf/pyscf.github.io/source/user/cc.rst

 *Modules*: :mod:`cc`, :mod:`pbc.cc`

-The interfaces to coupled cluster and MP2 calculations are similar in PySCF.
-Therefore, note the parallels between this section and the :ref:`theory_mp2` documentation.
+The MP2 and coupled-cluster functionalities of PySCF are similar.
+See also :ref:`theory_mp2`.

 Introduction
 ============